 David Wills House

 The Lincoln Cemetery is one of the least-visited sites in Gettysburg.
 But we felt the need to put it on our list of must-sees and you should too.
-While just a map dot on the Gettysburg map, it will put a lump in your throat as it is the resting place for some of the African American United States Colored Troops.
+Though just a map dot on the Gettysburg map, it will put a lump in your throat as it is the resting place for some of the African American United States Colored Troops.

 The larger, prestigious Soldiers’ National Cemetery was established in 1863.
 Sadly, due to segregation of that era, only white Soldiers were allowed to be buried there.
 As a result, African American community leaders established the Sons of Goodwill Cemetery four years later in 1867.